 Harena Now investigates the global sand crisis through the use of alternative photographic processes.

-Some experts predict that due to the booming demand for sand in industries such as construction, fracking and beach re-nourishment, sand may run out.
+Some experts predict that due to the booming demand for sand in industries such as construction and beach re-nourishment, sand may run out.
 That seems impossible for such a ubiquitous material.

-It also seems unimaginable that this has also led to a growth in sand mafias, and that people have lost their homes, livelihoods and even their lives.
+It also seems unimaginable that this has also led to a growth in sand mafias, and people have lost their homes, livelihoods and even their lives.

 The Harena Now images meld various sources of inspiration from the passage of time to geology, the microscopic to the vast, anthropocentric to ecocentric ideologies, and the past to the present.